gpaux/Mediana/CaseStudy01.md

        method = "GLMNegBinomTest")
 {% endhighlight %}

-### Evaluation Model
+### Define an Evaluation Model

-The objective of this clinical trial is identical to that of the clinical trials presented earlier in this page, i.e., evaluation will be based on marginal power of the primary endpoint test.
+The objective of this clinical trial is identical to that of the clinical trials presented earlier on this page, i.e., evaluation will be based on marginal power of the primary endpoint test.
 As a consequence, the same evaluation model can be applied.

 {% highlight R %}
 # Evaluation model